HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/intuitive_design_feature_updates.md

 ## Select images from DAM

-Presentation Designer now supports selecting images from DAM directly from image configuration.
+Presentation Designer now supports selecting images from DAM directly in image configuration.

 ### What changed

 - The image source includes an HCL DAM option.
 - DAM picker integration allows selecting an asset from the DAM dialog.
 - Selected image metadata can populate image fields such as title and alternate text.
-- Source switching behavior prevents stale DAM values from persisting when switching back to URL mode.
+- Source switching prevents stale DAM values from persisting when switching back to URL mode.

++ [ADD IMAGE HERE]

 ### How to use

 1. Open a presentation template in Presentation Designer.
-2. Select an image element.
+2. In the sidebar, under **Static Elements**, drag and drop the **Image** element onto the canvas.
-3. In image configuration, change source to **HCL DAM**.
+3. Select the image element to display its configuration options.
+4. Click the **Configure** icon (third icon) to open the image configuration dialog.
+5. In **Asset source**, select **HCL DAM**.
+This opens the DAM picker dialog.
+6. Select the collection that contains the image you want to use.
-4. Select **Select image** and choose an asset from the DAM picker.
+7. Click **Select image**, then choose an asset in the DAM picker.
-5. Confirm that image source and metadata are applied.
+8. Verify that the selected DAM image name appears under **Asset source**.

 ### Notes

 - If DAM picker is unavailable in the environment, the DAM source option appears disabled.
 - DAM-specific selected image label is shown only for DAM-compatible image URLs.

-## Use the enhanced color picker

-Presentation Designer includes a dedicated color picker in styling workflows.

-### What changed

-- A dedicated color picker is available in text color styling.
-- Color editing supports HEX, RGB, and CSS modes.
-- Alpha/opacity handling is supported within the picker workflow.

-### How to use

-1. Select an element that supports color styling (for example, text).
-2. Open the style panel and go to text color.
-3. Select a color from the picker or enter values in a supported format.
-4. Adjust opacity if required.
-5. Save and verify the rendered result.

-### Notes

-- Switching between color modes preserves the current selected color.
-- Invalid inputs are validated and should not disrupt styling workflow.

 ## Back button returns to the correct authoring page